The fluffy ones.

 For as long as I’ve been living on my own I’ve had cats.
 So yes, many pictures of them in this gallery.
+Also a few commission shoots and not to forget pictures taken at the zoo.
 Animals are pure and adorable but really hard to photograph sometimes.
 Pictures are from 2000 till now.

 H2O water drops.